Augustine Williams (footballer): Indy Eleven (2024)

 Williams signed with USL Championship side Indy Eleven on 24 January 2024, ahead of the 2024 USL Championship season.
 He made his debut for the club in a 2–1 away defeat to Oakland Roots on 9 March in the first league game of the season.
 Williams scored his first goal for Indy Eleven in his home debut on 23 March, in a 1–1 draw against Sacramento Republic.

 Williams scored his second goal for the club on 20 April, in a 1–1 draw against Colorado Springs Switchbacks.
 He scored a brace at Miami FC on 12 May, in a 3–1 league victory.

 Williams scored the first goal in the Eleven's 2–1 away win over Major League Soccer club Atlanta United in the Open Cup quarterfinals on 9 July 2024, the team's first-ever victory over an MLS club and a historic win that advanced Williams and the team to a first-ever Open Cup semi-final against Sporting Kansas City.

 Williams scored his first hat-trick of his USL Championship career on 28 September 2024 in a 4–0 home victory over Miami FC, becoming only the third Indy Eleven player to record a hat-trick and winning the league Player of the Week award.
 He scored two goals in the Eleven's next match, a 2–2 draw against Louisville City FC on 5 October, to become the first player in franchise history to score five goals in consecutive games.

 On 20 November 2024, the club announced Williams would not return following the conclusion of the 2024 season.

-Pittsburgh Riverhounds (2025–)
+Pittsburgh Riverhounds (2025)

 On 27 January 2025, USL Championship club Pittsburgh Riverhounds announced they had signed Williams to a one-year deal ahead of the 2025 USL Championship season, with an option for an additional year.
 He made his league debut for the club on 8 March 2025 in a 1–1 away draw against North Carolina FC, scoring Pittsburgh's lone goal.

+Hartford Athletic (2026-)

+On 27January 2026, USL Championship club Hartford Athletic announced they had signed Williams to a contract for the 2026 season.